MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-exchange-online-powershell.md

   To find the permissions that are required to run specific Exchange Online cmdlets, see [Find the permissions required to run any Exchange cmdlet](find-exchange-cmdlet-permissions.md).

-- If your organization is on-premises Exchange, and you have Exchange Enterprise CAL with Services licenses for Exchange Online Protection (EOP), your EOP PowerShell connection instructions are the same as Exchange Online PowerShell as described in this article.

 > [!TIP]
 > Having problems?
 Ask in the [Exchange Online](https://go.microsoft.com/fwlink/p/?linkId=267542) forum.